hamjamjam/FaceRecognition/solution.md

-`/get-logs.sh` takes input (e.g. worker) and spits out the logs files `/rest/test-rest.sh` takes input (e.g. image url) and runs the client script
+`/get-logs.sh` takes input (e.g. worker) and spits out the logs files `/rest/test-rest.sh` takes input (e.g. image url) and runs the client script `/rest/test-match.sh` takes input (e.g. an image hash) and runs the client script

-By using my `\get-logs.sh` command and ensuring that each pod would write python print output to the log files, I was able to effectively debug syntax with regards to having each service/container/pod talk to the right thing.
+By using my `\get-logs.sh` command and ensuring that each container would write python print output to the log files, I was able to effectively debug syntax with regards to having each service/container/pod talk to the right thing.

 Rabbit and Redis were pretty well behaved and neither required an extrenal IP to be run within the same Kube cluster; I was able to just set the hostnames to 'rabbitmq' and 'redis' respectively.